puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 We will be successful if:

-1. Qualitatively, as we progress through the implementation of this RFC, we find it increasingly easier to produce and consume actions.
+1. Qualitatively, as we progress through the implementation of this RFC, we find it increasingly easier to produce and consume images.
-2. We have a dynamically-generated library of actions that exposes all relevant metadata.
+2. We have a dynamically-generated library of images that exposes all relevant metadata.
 3. Our `relay integration` CLI command supports managing an integration layout.

 ## Future possibilities

-* We have not discussed testing actions.
+* We have not discussed testing images.
 This is an expansive topic.
 We leave it for a future RFC.
-* While we have defined a mechanism for providing JSON Schemas for different components of actions, we haven't discussed how they will be used.
+* While we have defined a mechanism for providing JSON Schemas for different components of images, we haven't discussed how they will be used.
 We anticipate rendering documentation and automatic validation of step specifications at a minimum.
 However, we leave these specifics to a future RFC.